RedStoneMango/RedStoneMango/README.md

 ## 🧰 About Me

-For more detailed information, check out <a href="https://redstonemango.github.io" target="_blank" rel="noopener noreferrer">my website</a>.
+For more detailed information, check out [my website](https://redstonemango.github.io).

 ---